bill-red-canary/red_canary_endpoint_activity_framework/README.md

 ```

 ## Notes
 * Currently the app is built with Linux and Mac commands.
-Ideally locales would be configured for each platform; piping in the correct CLI equivalent string, when the command is executed by `RedCanary::ExecuteProcess`.
+Ideally, locales would be configured for each platform; replacing the hard-coded command with the correct CLI equivalent string, when the command is executed by `RedCanary::ExecuteProcess`.
 * Adding additional Activity Types is possible by adding a new `XyzActivity` model and `ExecuteXyzActivity` service in the established pattern.
 (Registry key/value modification is similar to FileActivity modification)`
 * Additional `RedCanary::ExportLog` formats can be added as needed.
 * Currently the app is only configured to run from the command line, but an API layer could easily be added to remotely execute activities from a webhook and return the JSON logfile.